sailpoint-oss/developer.sailpoint.com/products/idn/api/authorization.md

 ## User Level Permissions

-[User levels](https://documentation.sailpoint.com/saas/help/common/users/user_level_matrix.html) are a set of predefined access controls that limit access to the user interface (UI).
-The least privileged user level is the "user", which can perform basic tasks in IDN like viewing available access items and requesting access.
-The most privileged user level is the "admin", which can perform any action.
-User levels work by only granting access to the set of APIs needed by each user level to perform their functional role, with the "admin" user level having access to every API.

 When managing a user's access to the API, you must first assign the target user an appropriate [user level](https://documentation.sailpoint.com/saas/help/common/users/user_level_matrix.html).
 It is important to choose the correct user level as it will place a boundary on which APIs a user can call, which also affects the areas and functions of the UI they have access to.
 For example, if a user is in charge of creating reports for auditing requirements, consider granting them the "Report Admin" user level.

 User levels are typically granted through the UI, [following the procedures from this document](https://documentation.sailpoint.com/saas/help/common/users/grant_remove_user_levels.html).